Joseph Apukai Akina

-Joseph Apukai Akina (June 15, 1856 – March 16, 1920) was a lawyer, politician and minister of the Kingdom of Hawaii and later Territory of Hawaii.
+Joseph Apukai Akina (June 15, 1856 – March 16, 1920) was a lawyer, politician and minister of the Kingdom of Hawaii and later the Territory of Hawaii.
 He served as a statesman during the reign of Queen Liliʻuokalani and later became the first Speaker of the House of Representatives in the Hawaii Territorial Legislature.

 Early life and family

 Akina was born on June 15, 1856, of Native Hawaiian and Chinese descent, was the son to Ten Sung Akina and his wife Kaimikahu Hiku.
 He resided on Waimea, on the island of Kauai, where he started his career as a lawyer.
 He was recorded as "one of the best versed Hawaiian scholars".

 He married twice.
 With his first wife, a native Hawaiian woman, he had three children including Mrs. Chris Johnson, Lillian Keaki Kawai Akina (born December 25, 1885), who married William Volney Hardy, and Edwin Hiku Akina, chief quartermaster at Camp Dewey in Brooklyn, New York.
 With his second wife, he had three other children.